UCSB-PSTAT/devcontainer-template/README.md

     ```bash
     copier copy gh:UCSB-PSTAT/devcontainer-template <name-of-project>
     ```
     where `<name-of-project>` is the name of the directory you wish to save your project files to.
-The output would look similar to the following:
+The output would look similar to the following for a project called `my-awesome-project`:
     ```
     $> copier copy gh:UCSB-PSTAT/devcontainer-template my-awesome-project
     🎤 What is the name of your project?
 (Must be unique and use lowercase, dashes -, underscores _ ONLY)